Joint typical periodic optimization: Statement of results

 \begin{enumerate}

-\item[\textbf{Step $\cH$.1:}] \emph{(Exploit structural stability and shadowing)}.
-For open expanding maps, our local connectedness hypothesis ensures suitable control of the surjectivity radius (Proposition~\ref{p.locallyconnected}), yielding the Locally Connected Shadowing Lemma (Lemma~\ref{l_perturbation_T_and_cO}), guaranteeing a weak form of structural stability for perturbed systems, which is needed in Step $\cH.3$ below.
+\item[\textbf{Step~$\cH$.1:}] \emph{(Joint perturbation preparation)}.
+For open expanding maps, our local connectedness hypothesis ensures suitable control of the surjectivity radius (Proposition~\ref{p.locallyconnected}), yielding the Locally Connected Shadowing Lemma (Lemma~\ref{l_perturbation_T_and_cO}), guaranteeing a weak form of structural stability for perturbed systems, which is needed in Step~$\cH.2$ below.
 For Anosov diffeomorphisms we directly use structural stability.
+An enhanced \emph{Ma\~n\'e cohomology lemma} (Theorem~\ref{l.mane}) then gives a uniform $L=L(T,\alpha)>0$ such that H\"older functions $\phi$ admit a H\"older sub-action $u$, with $\Hseminorm{\alpha}{u} \le L \Hseminorm{\alpha}{\phi}$; the need for this additional control is a distinctive feature of Joint TPO (as compared to Individual TPO).